Last Updated on: 20th October 2023, 02:22 pm

 If a hermit crab is molting, it often develops a small, grayish-black bubble on the left side of its abdomen.
-This isn’t a bubble but a reserve of fat and water that the hermit crab can access during molting.
+This isn’t a bubble but a reserve of fat and water the hermit crab can access during molting.

 Molting takes a lot of energy and can be stressful for hermit crabs.
 During the process, a hermit crab will need water and nutrients.

 A hermit crab can’t move while its new exoskeleton hardens.
 For this reason, it’ll need a reserve of water and food it can access.

 Other signs of molting in hermit crabs include: